Introduction

 In فَرَقْنَا, the hidden pronoun is “we.”

-When the object is a pronoun, it usually precedes the subject after the verb.
+When the object assumes the form of a pronoun, it conventionally comes before the subject in the sentence structure following the verb.

 لَّا يَتَكَلَّمُونَ إِلَّا مَنْ أَذِنَ لَهُ الرَّحْمَـٰنُ وَقَالَ صَوَابًا